-Effective cleaning removes bacteria on hands, equipment and surfaces, helping to stop harmful bacteria from spreading onto food.
+Effective cleaning removes bacteria on hands, equipment and surfaces.
+This helps to stop harmful bacteria and viruses from spreading onto food.

 - work surfaces

 You are not actually killing the bacteria when you wash in this way.
 To kill the bacteria you need to wash the surfaces at temperatures above 70°C and maintain that temperature for some time.
 This temperature is too hot for your hands without the risk of serious scalding.

 However, by washing with warm, soapy water, the lather and physical motion will detach the bacteria from the surface.
 The bacteria will be washed down the drain and will be removed from the waste water by the water treatment system.